Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What Happens if the Appraisal Comes in Low?

-If the appraisal comes in below the contract price, several things may happen.
+If the appraisal comes in below the contract price, several outcomes are possible.

 The buyer may: